NLion74/arch-manwarn/README.md

 ## Development

+A mirror of the AUR PKGBUILD can be found [here](https://github.com/NLion74/arch-manwarn-aur)

 Due to permission issues when running the program manually instead of via the arch-manwarn.hook, you may need to change the cache path from /var/cache.
 You can do this like so:

 ```